zhaoName/Notes/LeetCode/0083-RemoveDuplicatesFromSortedList.md

 ## 题目

 ```
-Given a sorted linked list, delete all duplicates such that each element appear only once.
+Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
+Return the linked list sorted as well.

-Example
-Input: 1->1->2->3->3
+Input: head = [1,1,2,3,3]
-Output: 1->2->3
+Output: [1,2,3]

+Constraints:
+The number of nodes in the list is in the range [0, 300].
+-100 <= Node.val <= 100
+The list is guaranteed to be sorted in ascending order.
 ```